PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 model still records zero production rewrites.
 Do not mechanically extract it until positive production ownership is observed or a later checkpoint explicitly accepts zero-owner evidence.
-The next raw source-order implementation is the 381-line `_optimize_fold_conv_mul_add_affine_chains` compatibility fallback.
-Its indexed owner and focused tests already exist, but the raw fixed-point fallback and its three production positions remain central.
-Resume by separating indexed and raw statistics/cleanup ownership and proving the raw fallback's candidate order, constant copy-on-write, activation guards, and smallest non-zero owner before changing source.
+The next raw source-order implementation is the 487-line `_optimize_transpose_mean_hardsigmoid_muladd_chains` helper.
+It has no dedicated focused module and should not be moved from the lowerer before its Mean axes, fused/decomposed HardSigmoid, affine constants, fan-out/public boundaries, metadata, mutation order, and shortest real owner are characterized.
 No broad conversion sweep is implied by this checkpoint.